Pink Spits Out Her Cough Drop Before Singing National Anthem At Super Bowl 52 & Fans FreaK

 And it was flawless.
 Don’t try to tell us differently!
 Only someone of Pink’s caliber could go from flu-ridden to superstar in one second.
 It’s not even surprising, just disappointing, that there are dudes online who are criticizing Pink for throwing out her cough drop.
 Have they ever tried to sing while sick — not to mention sing one of the most infamously difficult songs while sick?
 It could have been a disaster, and that cough drop probably helped save game day!

 Her fans are freaking out about the already iconic moment, though.
 They flocked to Twitter almost immediately to praise their true queen for that power move.
 “Pink.
 Spits out cough drop.
 Slays.” and “Pink.
 Ditches the cough drop and hits a massive HR” were just two of the supportive (and impressed messages about the singer on Twitter.
 “HR” equals “home run” for you non-sportsball fans.
+Oh, and Pink herself weighed in later, letting viewers know that she didn’t spit gum on the field thankyouverymuch.
 Now, could we please get this women a Super Bowl halftime performance?
 Please and thank you!

 Apparently @Pink has been sick.
 I bet it was a cough drop.
 What kind though?
 Ludens?
 Halls?
 Hmmmmmm pic.twitter.com/xo8rzvGj75